mattischrome/blogischrome/content/post/2023-12-29-albums-2023-03-barry-cant-swim-when-will-we-land.markdown

  - Electronic
 title: "2023 Albums of the Year #3: Barry Can't Swim, When Will We Land?"
 slug: 2023-albums-03-barry-cant-swm-when-will-we-land
+summary: "Get up and go delivered in spades in this sunny happy dance album."
 ---

 ![Cover of When Will We Land by Barry Can't Swim](/assets/images/albums-2023/barry-cant-swim-when-will-we-land.jpeg)